Asger124/Distributed/Tcp/Readme.md

 //HOW TO RUN:

-From the terminal navigate to the folder \Distributed\Tcp.
+From the terminal navigate to the folder \Tcp.
 When in the folder Tcp, write: 'go run .'